 Concept Paper and Draft Budget: Faculty interested in creating a new interdisciplinary program should work together to develop a concept paper and draft budget for the program.
 They are encouraged to make contact with the Dean of the Graduate School early in their deliberations for advice on the process.
 In developing their ideas and especially their budget, they are strongly encouraged to discuss their proposal with appropriate department heads and deans.

-Deans Council: When the concept paper and draft budget are ready, the Dean of the Graduate School will arrange for these items to be placed on the agenda for the Deans Council.
+Dean’s Council: When the concept paper and draft budget are ready, the Dean of the Graduate School will arrange for these items to be placed on the agenda for the Deans Council.
 The Council will not vote on the proposal, but can provide feedback on whether resources will be available.
 This step will also allow other colleges that may not have been initially considered to point out where they may have a beneficial role in the proposal.

 Identification of voting units: Before Faculty Senate and the administration approve the proposal, they will want to see that it has been evaluated by faculty who are knowledgeable in the area.
 It is important to identify appropriate voting units early to ensure proper support and minimize delays.
 The organizers will meet with the Dean of the Graduate School and the Chair of the Academic Affairs Committee of Faculty Senate, who will advise them on which units should vote on the proposal.
 It is not necessary that every unit that has personnel involved in the project vote on the project.
 However, at least two K-State departments (or comparable units) from different colleges must vote on the project, as must their respective college curriculum committees.
 Because interdisciplinary programs vary greatly, the Dean of the Graduate School and the Chair of the Academic Affairs Committee of Faculty Senate may recommend more than two units vote in specific cases.
 Note that the organizers are always free to have additional units vote if they feel this will strengthen their case.

 Proposal Development: With feedback from the Deans Council and the identification of voting units, the interdisciplinary faculty should identify an initial program director and develop a formal proposal and budget.
-During this process the faculty will need to consult with appropriate academic units to ensure resources, including faculty time and assignments, will be available to the program.
+During this process, the faculty will need to consult with appropriate academic units to ensure resources, including faculty time and assignments, will be available to the program.

 Support Agreement: A support agreement that indicates what each department and college will provide to the program should be drafted and signed by department heads and deans.
 In addition to listing resources, the agreement should specify how the program will be administered and how changes will be handled.
 For example, if a new program director is chosen from a different department, will resource allocation change as well?
 The support agreement should show support for teaching the required courses on a regular basis.
 The proposers and administrators are welcome to consult with the Dean of the Graduate School on what issues other programs have faced and how they dealt with them in order to develop appropriate plans before problems develop.

 Affected Units: The formal proposal should be sent to any affected units for comment.
-Affected units include those that could see changes in enrollment in courses or programs they offer should the proposal be adopted.
-The approval of these units is not required, but as the proposal moves forward a cover page must document that affected units were asked for comment at least 10 days prior to the first unit vote.
+Affected units include those that could see changes in enrollment in courses or programs they offer, should the proposal be adopted.
+The approval of these units is not required, but as the proposal moves forward, a cover page must document that affected units were asked for comment at least 10 days prior to the first unit vote.
 The cover page must include any comments, positive or negative, received from affected units, or note that no comments were received.

 Designated Academic Departments/Units Vote